What’s The Mortgage Interest Deduction And Is It Right For You?

-In order to receive a mortgage interest deduction, you need to ensure that you obtain and fill out all of the appropriate forms.
-At the beginning of the year, you should receive a Form 1098 from your mortgage lender.
-The 1098 will state exactly how much you paid in interest and mortgage points over the course of the year and act as proof that you’re entitled to receive a mortgage interest deduction.
+To receive a mortgage interest deduction, you need to ensure that you obtain and fill out all of the appropriate forms.
+At the beginning of the year, you should receive a Form 1098 from your mortgage servicer.
+This form will state exactly how much you paid in interest and mortgage points over the course of the year, and act as proof that you’re entitled to receive a mortgage interest deduction.
 Be aware that you will only receive this form if you have paid at least $600 in interest during the tax year.

 There are certain circumstances that can make claiming a deduction more difficult or require more forms.
 Some of these outliers include living in a co-op building, renting out part of your residence and being under construction.

 The stipulations for mortgage interest deductions in these situations can be incredibly confusing, which is why we recommend speaking with an expert.
 A professional financial planner or accountant will walk you through your options and ensure that you are able to deduct as much of your taxable income as possible.

 Mortgage Interest Calculation Example